 Do they offer the type of edits I need?

 Without expounding on the different types of edits (you can find descriptions and breakdowns on my editing services page), you should be aware that there are several different kinds.
-Often, editors will specialize in one or two kinds of edits (my specialty is deep developmental content edits and line edits).
+Often, editors will specialize in one or two kinds of edits (my specialty is deep developmental content edits).
 The main types are a content edit, a line, edit, and proofing.

 A content edit focuses on the big picture of your manuscript and story.
 An editor looks for plot structure, pacing and characterization issues, as well as making notes of on-going problems like show vs. tell and point-of-view slips.